-Proposed condition not imposed on the licence Proposed by Reason code (see 'List of reasons and codes for not imposing requested conditions' below this table) No intoxicating liquor is to be stored at the principal place of business.
-Police G
+Proposed condition not imposed on the licence Proposed by Reason code (see 'List of reasons and codes for not imposing requested conditions' below this table) n/a

 List of reasons and codes for not imposing requested conditions

 - A Already covered by the Liquor Act 2007. - B Already a condition in the development consent. - Not a relevant condition for this licence type.
 Condition sought is generally only imposed on high-risk licence type or in exceptional circumstances.
 Exceptional circumstances have not been proposed by the person putting forward the condition. - D Already covered in the plan of management.
 Plan of management condition has been imposed. - E Not aligned with the business type and would impose disproportionate unnecessary financial and operational burden. - F Being part of a liquor accord is on a voluntary basis only.
 Exceptional circumstances have not been proposed by the person putting forward the condition. - G ILGA/L&GNSW condition wording has been imposed.